-In all buildings, each unit is equipped with a bed, desk and chair, and clothing storage area.
-The conveniently located facilities provide clean, comfortable rooms, video security, laundry facilities, parking, a common area, central air conditioning, WIFI and a student lounge with computer stations and a big screen television.
-College public safety officers monitor visitation in the evenings and around the clock on weekends.
+In all buildings, each unit is equipped with a bed, desk, and chair, microfridge and clothing storage area.
+The conveniently located facilities provide clean, comfortable rooms, video security, laundry facilities, a common area, central air conditioning, WIFI and a student lounge with computer stations and a big screen television.
+Visitation in the residence halls is monitored by Residence Life and Housing Staff along with Public Safety.